lethiwe-mwendwa/chess-express/README.md

 # chess-express
-Creating chess for my coursework at Nottingham Trent University, using C++ and
+Creating chess for my coursework at Nottingham Trent University, using C++ and SDL